 Good nutrition complements daily oral hygiene routines.

-Can a Root Canal–Treated Tooth Get Decay?
+Can a Root Canal Tooth Get Infected Again?

 Yes.
 While the inner pulp has been removed, the outer structure of the tooth and crown can still be affected by decay, particularly around the margins.